walter5138/hue_ble_bash/README.md

+# hue_ble_bash
+Project controlling Philips Hue Bluetooth color and white bulbs.
+Bash version.

-This is a linux project controlling Philips Hue Bluetooth color and white bulbs using:
+Project controlling Philips Hue Bluetooth color and white bulbs using:
 - Bluez
 - Dbus
 - Bash
-- Philips Hue Bluetooth color and white bulbs ( LCA001 )
+- Philips Hue Bluetooth color and white bulbs ( LCA001 tested), and with all other Philips Hue lamps with the same characteristics.

-It is a learning project at this state and there are many improvementes to make, to get it to 'easy to use for everybody' state.
-But you can:
+It is a learning project and there are many improvementes to make, But you can:
 - connect the bulbs
 - switch the bulbs on and off